jlertle/webby/README.markdown

 ## Note ##

-Note this framework does not have an ORM but can co-exist with an ORM Framework, an Google App Engine user probably won't need an ORM Framework!
+Note this framework does not have an ORM but can co-exist with an ORM Framework, a Google App Engine user probably won't need an ORM Framework!